tmtmtm/bashible/README.md

 Bashible is a deployment/automation tool written in Bash, inspired by Ansible.

-Bashible blebook is just a better readable bash script.
+Bashible blebook is a better readable bash script.

 ## Why?

 Tools like Puppet, Chef or Ansible are sometimes too heavy to do simple things.
-If you are in a hurry, there's no time to write multiple lines of code to achieve just a copy of a single file.
+If you are in a hurry, there's no time to write multiple lines of code to achieve a copy of a single file.
 On the other hand, without any tools, shell scripts tend to become difficult to read and usually they are also full of unhandled failures.

 ## Example